alexvanin/frostfs-node/cmd/frostfs-cli/docs/sessions.md

-# How NeoFS CLI uses session mechanism of the NeoFS
+# How FrostFS CLI uses session mechanism of the FrostFS

 ## Overview

-NeoFS sessions implement a mechanism for issuing a power of attorney by one party to another.
+FrostFS sessions implement a mechanism for issuing a power of attorney by one party to another.
 A trusted party can provide a so-called session token as proof of the right to act on behalf of another member of the network.
 The client of operations carried out with such a token will be the user who opened